- The welcome smiles and friendly voices

 - Working with your doctor and pharmacist, ensure you have enough medication for your family for at least two weeks if needed.

-- Confirm collection and arrival dates from International movers/shipping company
+- Confirm collection and arrival dates from the International movers/shipping company.

 - If you will be taking your pet with you, get a veterinary certificate from your vet.
 This should be obtained no more than 1 week before arriving at a Nigerian entry port.

 - Inquire about your children’s school uniforms and how you can have their materials ready for them to go to school upon arrival in Nigeria.
 Having school uniforms ready will help your kids settle in quicker and it will be one less thing to worry about once you arrive.

 - Give notice at your current place of employment.
 Give yourself at least a month before your move date to leave work.
 You’re going to need all that time to wrap up the final details before leaving.

 - Give notice at any clubs or associations you or any of your family members (especially the kids!).
 If any of those associations have any affiliations in Nigeria, you may also need them to write an introduction or reference letter to the Nigerian affiliate.

 - Make arrangements for the collection of your mail in the short-term if necessary.
 For the long-term, you should arrange for redirection of mail from your current address to a more suitable location.
 It is not advisable to redirect mails to Nigeria as any such mail will be handled by NIPOST which can be unreliable.